The Healing Effects of Gong Baths: The Science and the Experience Explained

 Relaxation at the end of a yoga class

-Face to face gong bath meditations are held in many venues but during lockdown, listeners over Zoom have been able to benefit from the immersive experience of hearing the gong through headphones in the comfort of home.
+Face to face gong bath meditations are held in many venues but during lockdown, listeners over Zoom have been able to benefit from the immersive experience of hearing the gong through headphones in the comfort of their home.

 If you have never tried a gong bath, you are in for a treat!
 Event dates can be found at https://www.nickyogameditation.co.uk/gong-baths